PNarducci1690/Code_Ocean_Assignment/README.md

   I decided to use snowflake in order to run my queries because it's an industry standard, and a platform that I have been utilizing for some time now.
 Within the snowflake intance I created a table and then uploaded the CSV in order to fill the table.
 From there, I built queries in order to answer the questions provided using SQL.
 The SQL code can be found here, and a writen explanation for those questions can be found in the following readme.md file.
 Also, images of graphics created in Snowsight can be found here.

 # Utilizing Sisense

   Sisense is a BI platform that allows users to connect to their data wharehouses and, utilizing the data stored there, build KPIs.
-I decided to utilize Sisense since I felt that this assignment was
+I decided to utilize Sisense since I felt that this assignment allowed me to take more of a BI analyst approach to solving the problem.
+I also use Sisense consitently at work, and I wanted to showcase my abilities when it comes to utilizing BI tools.